Las Vegas Estate Planning Lawyer

 - Exclusions

-It’s helpful to have an attorney draft your will, determine appropriate assets and file the necessary paperwork to ensure it’s valid.
+It’s helpful to have a wills attorney draft your will, determine appropriate assets and file the necessary paperwork to ensure it’s valid.
 This will ensure you avoid legal troubles down the road and minimize any disputes among family members.

 Engage with our team regarding will creation as part of the estate planning process.
 Contact our team to get started: (702) 935-4144.